emwap/signature-paper/paper.md

 The Feldspar compiler uses its calling convention for a number of reasons, but the primary reasons are consistency and generality.
 The convention ensures that all arguments fit into a register, which helps avoid spilling arguments to the call stack.
 By passing arrays as references bundled with their length, the compiler can generate code that works with different array sizes and still preserve the same number of arguments.

 A hard-wired set of mapping rules can be restrictive and introduce performance penalties.
-Code generated from Feldspar will be part of a larger system, and the calling convention is naturally dictated by the system rather than by the Feldspar compiler.
+Code generated from Feldspar will usually be part of a larger system, and the calling convention is naturally dictated by the system rather than by the Feldspar compiler.
+If the calling convention of the system differs from that of Feldspar, glue code has to be written to interface with functions generated from Feldspar.

 Note that the calling convention only applies to the main function that one wants to compile.
 Due to the embedding in Haskell, any helper functions that are used will be inlined into the main function before code generation.
 Take the following Feldspar program as an example:
 ``` {.haskell}